gerbless/react-tutorial/object-oriented-programming/readme.md

   }
 };

+//instead of just creating hierarchical structures and brittle to changes
-var ninjaPirateZombieRobot = Object.assign({}, ninja, pirate, zombie, robot);
+//we can just create an horizontal hierarchy where you are as flexible as possible var ninjaPirateZombieRobot = Object.assign({}, ninja, pirate, zombie, robot);
 console.log(ninjaPirateZombieRobot);//this object can act like all of these other objects.
 ````